Interpreting Neural Policies with Disentangled Tree Representations

-where $k^*=\argmax_l~I[z^i;\mathcal{P}_l]$.
-In a modular representation, each neuron depends on at most a single factor of variation.
-Suppose for each neuron $i$ has the best "match" with a decision path (ground-truth factor) $k^*$, non-modularity of that neuron is computed as the normalized variance of mutual information between its neuron response and all non-matched decision paths $\{\mathcal{P}_k\}_{k\neq k^*}$.
-We then discretize neuron responses into $N$ bins to construct categorical distributions for computing discrete mutual information.
+where $k^*=\argmax_l~I[z^i;\mathcal{P}_l]$. \rebuttal{For a ideally modular representation, each neuron will have high mutual information to a single factor of variation and low mutual information with all the others.} Suppose for each neuron $i$ has the best "match" with a decision path (ground-truth factor) $k^*$, non-modularity of that neuron is computed as the normalized variance of mutual information between its neuron response and all non-matched decision paths $\{\mathcal{P}_k\}_{k\neq k^*}$.
+In practice, we discretize neuron responses into $N$ bins to compute discrete mutual information.